Our Veterinary Team in Cropwell

 Jim Farmer, D.V.M.

 Dr. Farmer graduated from Mississippi State University in 1984 and has been at Pell City Animal Hospital since 1989.
 Dr. Farmer lives with his beautiful daughter and they have two dogs, Cletus and Maddie, one cat and a varying numbers of chickens, horses and cows.
 He enjoys flying, cycling, working on the farm, shooting sports and college football.

 Ken McMillan, D.V.M.

-Dr. McMillan, originally from Union Springs, AL, earned his degree from Auburn University in 1981.
-He has been associated with Pell City Animal Hospital since 1983 and became a partner in 1985.
+Dr. McMillan, born and raised in Union Springs, AL, graduated from the Auburn University School of Veterinary Medicine in 1981.
+He has been associated with Pell City animal Hospital since 1983 and became a partner in 1985.

 In 1997 he was awarded the El Toro Award for Excellence in Food Animal Practice and was a member of the Alabama Agriculture Board for 8 years.
 He is a past President of the local Cattleman’s Association and the local Veterinary Medical Association.

 Dr. McMillan currently serves on national advisory panels on small animal parasite control and antibiotic resistance issues and is the legislative liaison for the Alabama Veterinary Medical Association.
 He also writes the “Ask the Vet” column for Progressive Farmer.
 Dr. McMillan was named the 2017 Alabama Veterinarian of the Year by the ALVMA.

-Dr. McMillan has been married to Priscilla since 1991 and they have 2 sons, 3 dogs, 8 cats, 1 horse, and a herd of Polled Hereford cattle.
-He enjoys farming, gardening, tennis, boating, travel, football, and baseball.
+Dr. McMillan has been married to Priscilla since 1991 and they have 2 sons, 2 dogs, 12 cats and a herd of Polled Hereford cattle.
+He enjoys farming, gardening, fishing, tennis boating, traveling, football and baseball.

 Destinee Bearden, D.V.M.